DevExpress/testcafe/docs/articles/documentation/how-it-works/README.md

 After a test is completed, TestCafe resets the browser state:

 * deletes cookies
-* clears local and session storages (IndexedDB is preserved)
+* clears local and session storages
 * switches to an empty profile
 * reloads the tested page